stephencweiss/gatsby-source-xkcd/README.md

 ## Examples

-We have examples full Gatsby app examples for both the zero config approach and using basic queries.
+We have full Gatsby app examples for both the zero config approach and using basic queries.

 You can find these in the `example` directory:
 1. [Zero-Config](./example/zero-config/README.md)